Western Reserve Land Conservancy AmeriCorps Testimonials

-Serving as a NOWCorps/AmeriCorps member with Western Reserve Land Conservancy has been incredibly rewarding and has helped launched my career in Arboriculture.
+Serving as a NOWCorps/AmeriCorps member with Western Reserve Land Conservancy was incredibly rewarding and helped launched my career in Arboriculture.
 After a 20-year career in technology, I decided that my next career would be working to keep trees in our communities’ future.
 Serving with the Reforest Our City program of Western Reserve Land Conservancy has provided a perfect opportunity to work with passionate and experienced advocates for the urban forest.
-My colleagues have helped me network with community forestry professionals and organizations throughout Cleveland and provided training in the hard skills I’ll need to become a certified arborist.
-I’ve been welcomed as a team member and encouraged to contribute to their mission of increasing Cleveland’s tree canopy while they enthusiastically support my career goals.
+My colleagues helped me network with community forestry professionals and organizations throughout Cleveland and provided training in the hard skills I’ll need to become a certified arborist.
+I was welcomed as a team member and encouraged to contribute to their mission of increasing Cleveland’s tree canopy while they enthusiastically support my career goals.

 The most rewarding part of my service has been making connections with city residents and helping to grow trees.
 It has been a privilege to advance the dialog about the benefits of trees in our neighborhoods and a joy to engage residents in these conversations.
 It is also hard to overstate the satisfaction of planting trees and caring for them over a season, knowing how they will serve the city for generations.